Mouthless-Stoat/sigil101/src/ch2/1-the-basics.md

 > I will strip the first few line for output from now on for convenience.

-You can skip over the first 4 lines they are just information about Godot but at the bottom you can see `[text] Hello!` this is the code that we just written and ran!
-You written and run some piece of code welcome to the programming club!
+You can skip over the first 4 lines they are just information about Godot but at the bottom you can see `[] Hello!` this is the code that we just written and ran!

 ## Understanding the Example